 Performance Concentration Auditions

-The university application deadline has been extended to November 8, 2022.
+First-year fall applicants to the Theatre major must select Early Action and submit the Common Application on or before Wednesday, November 8, 2023.
 Late applications will be accepted, but only on a case-by-case basis.

-For all applicants interested in being considered for an in-person callback, the deadline to submit pre-screening materials has been extended to November 15, 2022.
+For all applicants interested in being considered for an in-person callback, the deadline to submit pre-screening materials is Friday, November 10, 2023.

-If you are a Performance or Design and Production Concentration applicant and you note our December audition and interview dates as your preferred callback date, you will be notified of your prescreen result no later than Monday, November 21, 2022.
+If you are a first-year fall applicant for the Performance and Design and Production Concentration and you note our December audition and interview dates as your preferred callback date, you will be notified of your prescreen result no later than Monday, November 20, 2023.

 Transfer students, please note: The deadline for pre-screening materials follows a different schedule.
 Please refer to the Transfers page for more information.